 The Heathrow Express is a quick and efficient way to get into the city from Heathrow Airport.
 The train leaves every 15 minutes and arrives in just about the same time to Paddington Station.

 Both airports also have commuter trains, buses, and taxis to get you into London.
-Except for the taxis, these options are less expensive than the express trains but do take more time.
+Except for the taxis, these options are less expensive than the express trains mentioned above but do take more time.
 You can check prices and schedules for Heathrow Connect trains or Southern Railways from Gatwick to compare.

 From Paddington and Victoria, you’ll have access to the London Tube with lines spreading across the city, as well as a taxi queue at ground level.
 Most taxis take credit cards but be aware of the occasional cash-only sign in a taxi’s window.